modmore/docs/en/01_Commerce/v1/99_User_Guide/Product_Pricing.md

 ### Other types

 You may have access to other types, too.
-Price Types can be extended, for example to support prices for different users.
+User and User Group prices are also available, and Price Types can be extended, for example to support prices for different users.

 ## Combining multiple Price Types in one product